ssmitienko/ec2snapshot/README.md

 # ec2snapshot
-Small tool to start snapshot of EC2 instance and wait for snapshot to complete.
+Small tool to start snapshot of EC2 instance and wait snapshot to complete.